 You can pay for any prescription drug with FSA funds.
-Over-thecounter medications such as cold remedies and fever reducers are eligible FSA expenses, too, because they no longer require a prescription for reimbursement.
+OTC medications such as cold remedies and fever reducers are eligible FSA expenses, too, because they no longer require a prescription for reimbursement.

-With funds from your FSA, you can pay for any or all of the following over-the-counter items:
+With funds from your FSA, you can pay for any or all of the following OTC items: